snowplow/snowplow/3-etl/hive/README.md

 The contents of this folder are as follows:

-* In this folder is this README and Apache 2.0 License
+* In this folder is this README
 * `snowplow-etl` contains the Ruby and Hive code to automate a nightly ETL (extract-transform-load) job to process the daily SnowPlow log files
 * `snowplow-log-deserializers` is an SBT project containing the deserializers to import SnowPlow logs into [Apache Hive] [hive] ready for analysis